 Chill the cake for one hour before serving.
 Doing so ensures that the cake is easy to slice.

 Remove the ribbon before cutting.

 Store any remaining cake in an airtight container, ideally in the fridge.
 Eat within 5 days of making.

 If you have enjoyed this recipe for Raspberry Lemon Celebration Layer Cake you may also like these:

 To be a Mother is to be part of a family.
-That really is the best part for me.
+Above all that really is the best part for me.
 Loving and being loved back.
-That is what fills me with joy.
-Laughing and having people to laugh with.
+Because that is what fills me with joy.
+Even more so laughing and having people to laugh with.
 Feasting and sharing with those who love and enjoy life.
 Finally, if you too would like to be part of a family see Important Stuff.

 Hawkshead Relish supplied the lemon curd for this recipe.
 All content and opinions are those of the writer.
 No payment has been received for this post.
 No part of this post may reproduced or duplicated without the written permission of the owner.
 Please see the Disclosure Policy.Share